 With high confidence, the interglacial mode of the Atlantic Ocean meridional overturning circulation (AMOC) can recover from a short-term freshwater input into the subpolar North Atlantic.
-Approximately 8200 years ago, a sudden freshwater release occurred during the final stages of North America ice sheet melting.
-Paleoclimate observations and model results indicate, with high confidence, a marked reduction in the strength of the AMOC followed by a rapid recovery, within approximately 200 years after the perturbation. {5.8.2}
+Approximately 8,200 years ago, a sudden freshwater release occurred during the final stages of North America ice-sheet melting.
+Paleoclimate observations and model results indicate, with high confidence, a marked reduction in the strength of the AMOC followed by a rapid recovery, within approximately 200 years after the perturbation.
+[5.8.1]

 Confidence in the link between changes in North Atlantic climate and low-latitude precipitation patterns has increased since AR4.
-From new paleoclimate reconstructions and modelling studies, there is very high confidence that reduced AMOC and the associated surface cooling in the North Atlantic region caused southward shifts of the Atlantic Intertropical Convergence Zone, and also affected the American (North and South), African and Asian monsoon systems. {5.7}
+From new paleoclimate reconstructions and modelling studies, there is very high confidence that reduced AMOC and the associated surface cooling in the North Atlantic region caused southward shifts of the Atlantic Intertropical Convergence Zone, and also affected the American (North and South), African and Asian monsoon systems.
+[5.7]

-It is virtually certain that orbital forcing will be unable to trigger widespread glaciation during the next 1000 years.
-Paleoclimate records indicate that, for orbital configurations close to the present one, glacial inceptions only occurred for atmospheric CO_2 concentrations significantly lower than pre-industrial levels.
-Climate models simulate no glacial inception during the next 50,000 years if CO_2 concentrations remain above 300 ppm. {5.8.3, Box 6.2}
+It is virtually certain that orbital forcing will be unable to trigger widespread glaciation during the next 1,000 years.
+Paleoclimate records indicate that, for orbital configurations close to present-day, glacial inceptions only occurred for atmospheric CO2 concentrations significantly lower than pre-industrial levels.
+Climate models simulate no glacial inception during the next 50,000 years if CO2 concentrations remain above 300 ppm.
+[5.8.3, Box 6.2]

 There is high confidence that the volumes of the Greenland and West Antarctic ice sheets were reduced during periods of the past few million years that were globally warmer than present.
-Ice sheet model simulations and geological data suggest that the West Antarctic ice sheet is very sensitive to subsurface Southern Ocean warming and imply with medium confidence a West Antarctic ice sheet retreat if atmospheric CO2 concentration stays within or above the range of 350 ppm to 450 ppm for several millennia. {5.3.1, 5.6.1, 5.8.1}
+Ice-sheet model simulations and geological data suggest that the West Antarctic ice sheet is very sensitive to subsurface Southern Ocean warming and imply with medium confidence a West Antarctic ice-sheet retreat if atmospheric CO2 concentration remains above approximately 400 ppm for several millennia.
+[5.3.1; 5.6.1; 5.8.1]